BZoennchen/Pages/_posts/2022-12-10-disrupting-education.md

 ## Testing the Capability of ChatGTP

-Before I discussing the issue, let us test this new magical tool.
+Before discussing the issue, let us test this new magical tool.

 ### A Mathematical Proof